JCova-5/capstone-project/README.md

 # capstone-project

 Final project for General Assembly

 # PicSaver

-- Pic Saver is an app that will be similar to pinterest where you can create posts and like other posts and save posts to you profile where you can see them later on when you login to your account.
+- Pic Saver is an app that will be similar to pinterest where you can create posts and like other posts and save posts to your profile where you can see them later on when you login to your account.
+You can post with captions or without.
+  Uploading via media files.

 # MVP